tmtsoftware/csw/docs/src/main/services/location.md

   * A **source** that will emit a stream of `TrackingEvents` for the connection.
   * A **KillSwitch** to turn off the stream when no longer needed.

-The Akka stream API provides many building blocks to process this stream, such as Flow and Sink.
+The Pekko stream API provides many building blocks to process this stream, such as Flow and Sink.
 In the example below, `Sink.actorRef` is used to forward any location messages received to the current actor (self).

 A consumer can shut down the stream using the KillSwitch.